ashvardanian/USearchSpark/README.md

 - Force merging segments when count exceeds optimal threshold.
 - Eliminated thread explosion where 191 threads were used per individual query.
 - Batch query processing using configurable `--batch-size` parameter.
+- `TieredMergePolicy` resulted in extremely slow single-threaded reductions by the end.
 - Replaced `ByteBuffersDirectory` with `DynamicByteBuffersDirectory` to handle >4GB indexes.
 - Aggressive concurrent merge scheduling with progress tracking.
 - Custom HNSW codec selection with fallback to best available implementation.
+- Using `forceMerge` before search queries to compact & optimize the index.
+- Committing the `IndexWriter` before search queries to trigger mergers.